πͺClear

 Example usage:

-, forcing the element to be positioned below any preceding left or right-floated elements.
+.clear-bothSets the clear property to both, forcing the element to be positioned below any preceding left or right-floated elements.

 CSS equivalent: clear: both;